gorenje/millieons.org/w/digital-adbusting.md

 Come to think of it, Meta probably spent about as much time coming up with the ad, as I did to piss on it.

 F*ck advertising, Love creativity.

+## Postscriptum

+What I didn't realise when I originally wrote this article was that the original advertising is advertising *for* advertising.
+It is Meta placing an ad that is advertising for Metas advertising.

+How does it feel to live in a society that tolerates advertising that promotes advertising?

+## Postscriptum II

+Reader feedback to the original ad:

+Beautiful sunset & a randy horse and that plonker is smiling blanking & staring into his phone.
+Mind you - safety first, he's wearing his helmet.

+## Postscriptum III

+I also realised later that the ad is actually trying to convince the dude with the horse on a perfect evening, with a brilliant sunset, who has probably completed his ride with his horse that through advertising he will discover an *even* better experience - playing on the fear of missing out.

+Advertising will show him a better life than his current one.

+## Postscriptum IV

+Meta probably spent a lot longer on the ad than I did to bust it.
+They had to pay for the photo or even make it themselves, paying some photographer thousands of dollars.

+Creating a team to come up with a slogan, have some manager sign off on that slogan, then have a retrospective meeting to slap each other on the back feel good about creating destructive, boring, junk which does nothing good for society.